kotlin-orm/ktorm-docs/source/en/dialects-and-native-sql.md

 - Support [datetimeoffset](https://www.ktorm.org/api-docs/org.ktorm.support.sqlserver/datetimeoffset.html) data type.
 - For more functionality, please refer to the API docs https://www.ktorm.org/api-docs/org.ktorm.support.sqlserver/index.html

-**ktorm-support-sqlite**:
+**ktorm-support-oracle**:

-- Support standard pagination functions of Ktorm, translating to SQLite's `limit ?, ?` statement.
+- Support standard pagination functions of Ktorm, translating to Oracle's paging SQL using `rownum`.
-- For more functionality, please refer to the API docs  https://www.ktorm.org/api-docs/org.ktorm.support.sqlite/index.html
+- For more functionality, please refer to the API docs  https://www.ktorm.org/api-docs/org.ktorm.support.oracle/index.html

-Ktorm always claims that we are supporting many dialects, but actually, the support for databases other than MySQL & PostgreSQL is really not enough.
-I'm so sorry about that, my time and energy are really limited, so I have to lower the precedence of supporting other databases.
+To be honest, Ktorm's support for special syntax of many database dialects is really not enough.
+This is because my time and energy are really limited, so I have to lower the precedence of some infrequently used dialect features.

-Fortunately, the standard SQL supported by the core module is enough for most scenarios, so there is little influence on our business before the dialects are completed.
+Fortunately, the standard SQL supported by the core module is enough for most scenarios, so there is little influence on us even if some dialect features are lacking.

-Ktorm's design is open, it's easy to add features to it, and we have learned how to write our own extensions in the former sections.
-So we can also implement dialects by ourselves if it's really needed.
-Welcome to fork the repository and send your pull requests to me, I'm glad to check and merge your code.
+Ktorm's design is open, it's easy to add features to it, and we have learned how to write our own extensions in the former sections, so it's possible for everyone to implement dialects by themselves.
+Welcome to fork the repository and send your pull requests to me, I'm glad to review and merge your code.
 Looking forward to your contributions!

 ## Native SQL